Package 'hySAINT'

 Examples

-Hybrid Genetic and Simulated Annealing Algorithm
+Hybrid Genetic Algorithm and Simulated Annealing for Variable Selection

 Description